vi4m/swiftbox/README.md

 }
 ```
 #### 3. Bootstrap
-Configuration must be bootstrapped before use, to do so in the first place you need to conform to `ConfigManager` protocol:
+Configuration must be bootstrapped before use.
+To do so, you need to conform to the `ConfigManager` protocol in the first place:
 ```swift
 extension Conf: ConfigManager {
     public static var configuration: Conf? = nil
 }
 ```

-Next call `bootstrap` method on your `ConfigManager` and pass sources you want to use:
+Next, call `bootstrap` method on your `ConfigManager` and pass sources you want to use:
 ```swift
 Conf.bootstrap(from: [EnvSource()])
 ```

-**Remember that bootstrap must be called before using config and cannot be called more than once, `fatalError` will be thrown otherwise**
+**Remember that bootstrap must be called before using config and cannot be called more than once.
+Otherwise, `fatalError` will be thrown.**

 #### 4. Usage
-After completing all the previous steps you finally can use config in your application.
+After completing all the previous steps you  can finally use config in your application.
-You can access configuration instance via `global` property:
+You can access the configuration instance via `global` property:
 ```swift
 Conf.global.simple
 Conf.global.int